sebest/katana/README.md

 The most simple setting is to have one origin with one cluster of one node.

-It is recommended to use ip address to define nodes in a cluster to avoid DNS resolution, you can pass HTTP headers is you are using names based virtualhost.
+It is recommended to use IP addresses to define nodes in a cluster to avoid DNS resolution, you can pass HTTP headers if you are using name based virtualhosts.

 *example with clusters*:
 ```python